shaunrd0/klips/python/markov-model/README.md

 (0, 2, 1, 0, 2) has probability:         0.001395
 ```

-By default, a random Hidden Markov Model and visualization will be generated
+By default, a random Hidden Markov Model and visualization will be generated and the sequence `[A, B, D, C]` will be used.

 ```bash
 python3.9 markov-model.py